Browse the Guide:

 Finding aid available online.
 Ms2012-044.

 VERSER, DANIEL.
 LETTER, 1867.
 0.1 cu. ft.
 Letter from Daniel Verser in Pittsylvania, Virginia, to his brother, Colonel William Verser in Burkesville, Virginia.
 Includes Daniel Verser's opinions on Reconstruction-era difficulties in the state.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-051.

 VIAR, GEORGE W. PAPERS, 1862-63.
 0.1 cu. ft.
 Soldier in Company E